About Me

 After telling me to quit stalling on the machine, he then asked the more important question "What does it symbolize to you?"
 To me it's a symbol of universality.
 Of the Power, of the Light (Spirit over matter) or the Dark (matter over spirit).
 Again, neither are good or evil.
 They just are two manifestations of the same elements.
 That universality includes mathematics (which I hate), the elements are explained with science (which I admire but don't fully understand beyond a certain point) the spirit, Jesus, deities, ancestors (religion).
 It represents interconnectedness, East and West, knowledge and mystery; in essence it represents All; matter and spirit in one.
 When I see one I think of the wonders of this planet and universe.
 I think of the living and the dead.
 I think of a star, and what does a star emanate?
 Light.
 What can a dark star absorb with its gravity?
 Light.
 Dark and Light.
 Stars.
 See?
 I think on the Quaker star, with its red and black and to me it's again two lights.
 Dark and Color.

-I wanted so desperately for the crosses I wore to symbolize an inward reality that was true, but the mythology no longer spoke to me.
+I wanted so desperately for the crosses I wore to symbolize an inward reality that was true, but the mythology became painful for me.
 The oppressive history (and current reality) of so-called Christians made the cross into a symbol of oppression not a symbol of resurrection.
 Plus, I was a professor of sorts.
 I did not live the life I thought I should live, the life that Quakers encouraged, the Life that was led not forced.
 I professed things I did not live but was articulate in so doing.
 I was false.
 I did not die on my cross daily.
 Instead I beat myself up with the cross and let others do it too.
 I had to lay it down.

 Some Quakers will tell you I'm too hard on myself, but for whatever reason I came to a place where I could no longer pick up the cross, though it's still on my back.
 I could no longer confess what I did not believe.
 Plus I had begun the practice of venerating my ancestors (not worshiping them).
 When I shared this with my Quaker community, they supported and loved me, and reminded me we are liberal Quakers.
 It's ok.